orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	  - Expectations/claims based on incompleteness of some intermediary step.
 	  - Also without expectation but simply an unsolved unknown.
 - Other way around: determining that something outside the context is looking inside the context
 - What do you do when the information you want is not available?
-- [ ] 'Unintended'/'Unrealized' effects realized? / Resources one didn't know one is consuming etc... (unknowns)

 Ideas like:

 - [ ] Non-abstract realizations: Potentially important: distinguishability doesn't need to be abstractly realized, it could just be in the temporal mechanisms of the system: Not reanosable to suggest that certain things should be known in certain cases?